-Package options include a tiny 8mm × 8mm, 64-ball BGA and a TQFP-64.
-The BGA version is specified over the commercial temperature range of 0°C to +70°C. The TQFP version is specified over the industrial temperature range of -40°C to +85°C.
+Package options include a tiny 8mm x 8mm, 64-ball BGA and a TQFP-64.
+Both packages are specified from 0°C to +70°C (-40°C to +85°C for TQFP industrial grade version available soon).

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.